Edison9138/exec-email-scraper/README.md

 ## Features

 - 🎯 Finds executive emails (CEO, CFO, CTO, etc.) from company domains
-- 📊 Exports results to CSV spreadsheet
+- 📊 Exports results to Excel spreadsheet with styled headers
 - 🔍 Filters for executive-level positions automatically
 - ✅ Includes confidence scores for each email
+- 👥 Tracks BP member assignments
+- 📅 Timestamps each scraping session
-- 🚀 Easy to use - just add company domains
+- 🚀 Easy to use - just add company domains to companies.txt

 ## Setup